strimzi/strimzi-kafka-operator/development-docs/systemtests/io.strimzi.systemtest.kafka.KafkaNodePoolST.md

 ## testKafkaNodePoolBrokerIdsManagementUsingAnnotations

-**Description:** This test case verifies the management of broker IDs in Kafka node pools using annotations.
+**Description:** This test case verifies the management of broker IDs in KafkaNodePools using annotations.

 **Steps:**